 Host of the Seven Network’s hugely successful general knowledge game show, The Chase Australia, Andrew O’Keefe is one of Australia’s most well-known and versatile performers, an accomplished television host, actor, opinion writer, singer and producer.
 For over fifteen years, Andrew has been a much-loved fixture on Australian screens.

 In 2018, Andrew presented a brand new cabaret show, Andrew O’Keefe “Shouts” Johnny O’Keefe; a tribute show in honour of his late uncle and legendary Australian rock’n’roll star, Johnny O’Keefe.
-The sell-out show received rave reviews, so much so that Andrew will again be on the road performing the show throughout 2019.
+The sell-out show received rave reviews, and much to audience’s delight, saw Andrew tour again nationally in 2019.

 Andrew’s television career started with the ARIA-nominated sketch comedy Big Bite.
 Since then, in addition to presenting twelve years of the Seven Network’s morning programme, Weekend Sunrise, and eleven seasons of the hit game show, Deal or No Deal, he has co-hosted the historic tri-network tsunami appeal Reach Out to Asia (in 2004), the Logie Awards (in 2005) and two seasons of The Rich List (2007 & 2008).